ItsTheFoodie/constructor-game/README.md

 # constructor-game

--SQUARES ARE GOING DOWN AND UP
+## SQUARES ARE GOING DOWN AND UP
+- make canvas (full screen)
+- make file for Squares.js
+- add a square to the canvas using the constructor function
+- make the square move

+###save for later
 -THERE ARE FOUR COLUNMS OF SHAPE THEY EACH GET FASTER EACH TIME -THERE IS A SHAPE THAT YOU HAVE TO COLLECT AT THE END
 - YOU CANNOT TOUCH A SHAPE